-- IF you and your employees' login credentials are being sold on the Dark Web.
+• If you and your employees' login credentials are being sold on the Dark Web.
 We will run a scan on your company, right in front of you, in the privacy of your office if you prefer (results will NOT be e-mailed or otherwise shared with anyone but you).
-It's RARE that we don't find compromised credentials and I can guarantee what we find will shock and alarm you. - IF your IT systems and data are truly secured from hackers, cybercriminals, viruses, worms, and even sabotage by rogue employees. - IF your current backup would allow you to be back up and running again fast if ransomware locked all your files.
-In 99% of the computer networks we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - IF the latest critical security patches from Microsoft have been applied. - IF employees are saving your sensitive data or passwords to your systems insecurely.
+It's RARE that we don't find compromised credentials - and I can guarantee what we find will shock and alarm you.

+- IF your IT systems and data are truly secured from hackers, cybercriminals, viruses, worms, and even sabotage by rogue employees. - IF your current backup would allow you to be back up and running again fast if ransomware locked all your files.
+In 99% of the computer networks we've reviewed over the years, the owners were shocked to learn the backup they had would NOT survive a ransomware attack. - IF employees truly know how to spot a phishing e-mail.
+We will actually put them to the test.
+We've never seen a company pass 100%.
+Not once. - If your IT systems and backups are in sync with compliance requirements for HIPAA, GLBA, and SOX and using best practices.